Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 7.4.2 Effort Reporting is a federally-mandated process by which the salary charged to sponsored project (Ledger 5) funds is certified as being reasonable in relation to the effort expended on that project.
 “Effort” is the proportion of time spent on any activity, expressed as a percentage of an individual’s total university effort.

-Effort for which non-instructional summer salary will be paid must be approved by the Department Head and Dean (or designee) before the work begins.
+22.214.171.124 Effort for which non-instructional Summer Salary will be paid must be approved by the Department Head and Dean (or designee) before the work begins.
 The Standard Operating Procedure for Summer Salary for Nine-Month Faculty provides faculty and administrative staff involved with sponsored projects procedures for approval and reporting.
 For any change in effort or planned work schedule, a new approval is required.

-7.4.3 NC State faculty are limited to 90% effort on externally-funded grants and contracts during the Summer (May 16-August 15).
+7.4.3 NC State faculty are limited to 90% effort in any given pay period on externally-funded grants and contracts during the Summer (May 16-August 15).
 This limit reserves some time during the Summer for such other time commitments such as course preparation or other instructional activities, public service, institutional service, administrative duties, development of grant proposals, or time off for personal activities.
 Effort may need to be further limited depending on a faculty member’s summer responsibilities beyond the activities funded by the grant or contract.

-184.108.40.206a.
-Exceptions beyond 90% effort (up to 100% effort) on such grants or contracts must be approved in advance by the Dean (not designee).
+126.96.36.199a.
+Exceptions beyond 90% effort (up to 100% effort) in a given pay period on such grants or contracts must be approved in advance by the Dean (not designee).
 The Dean’s approval and the rationale for the exception must be documented as described in the SOP for Summer Salary for Nine-Month Faculty.

-220.127.116.11 If a faculty member commits 100% effort to a contract or grant in a single monthly pay period, he or she must understand and acknowledge that this effort excludes time spent on instructional, service or administrative duties, development of grant proposals, or time off for personal activities during the period.
+188.8.131.52 If a faculty member commits 100% effort to a contract or grant in a single monthly pay period, they must understand and acknowledge that this effort excludes time spent on instructional, service or administrative duties, development of grant proposals, or time off for personal activities during the period.

 7.4.4 Effort will be confirmed through NC State REG 10.05.15 – TEARS (The Employee Activity Reporting System).

-Part-time non-tenure-track (NTT) faculty who are contracted to teach on a course-by-course basis, typically for a semester or a year at a time -- and who assume additional duties beyond the contracted duties – should be compensated for the additional duties by either (a) revising the contract to reflect the additional duties, with commensurate FTE adjustment, or (b) by adding a separate entry in the HRIM System (referred to as a second “job row”), with commensurate FTE attributed.
+Part-time professional faculty who are contracted to teach on a course-by-course basis, typically for a semester or a year at a time — and who assume additional duties beyond the contracted duties – should be compensated for the additional duties by either (a) revising the contract to reflect the additional duties, with commensurate FTE adjustment, or (b) by adding a separate entry in the HRIM System (referred to as a second “job row”), with commensurate FTE attributed.
 Please note that FTE totaling above .74 for three months or more must be treated (and budgeted) as benefits-eligible.
-An increase in contracted duties and compensation, including additional compensation, for non-tenure track faculty that still totals below 1.00 FTE is not considered an “overload” assignment.
+An increase in contracted duties and compensation, including additional compensation, for professional faculty that still totals below 1.00 FTE is not considered an “overload” assignment.

 8. PAYMENT OF ADDITIONAL COMPENSATION